dzuuun/SATP/docs/USER_MANUAL.md

 5. Select the new teacher.
 6. Confirm the reassignment and wait for the loading and success messages.

+The current teacher is excluded from the replacement list.
 The table and activity log display teacher names with available prefixes and suffixes.

+To dissolve a schedule, select **Dissolve** and confirm in the SATP modal.
+Dissolved schedules are excluded from student rating lists, transaction course totals, rating calculations, institutional results, and ranking results, including ratings submitted before the schedule was dissolved.
+Select **Restore** and confirm to reverse the action.

 ## 6. Rating reports